abhishekdpandey18/CheckMate-Java/README.md

 To manage database interactions cleanly and efficiently, we implemented:

 🧩 MoveRecord.java (Model)
-This class represents a single record of a chess move.
+- This class represents a single record of a chess move.
 It includes:

-moveNumber – The sequential number of the move.
+- moveNumber – The sequential number of the move.

-whiteMove – Move made by the White player.
+- whiteMove – Move made by the White player.

-blackMove – Move made by the Black player.
+- blackMove – Move made by the Black player.

 ---

 ## ✅ 7. 🎨 Aesthetics and UI Design (4 Marks)
-We enhanced the user interface of the Java Chess game to improve usability and visual appeal by:
+- We enhanced the user interface of the Java Chess game to improve usability and visual appeal by:

-Using custom fonts for a cleaner and more modern look.
+- Using custom fonts for a cleaner and more modern look.

-Optimizing layouts with appropriate spacing and component alignment.
+- Optimizing layouts with appropriate spacing and component alignment.

-Adding colors to differentiate player moves and highlight game states (e.g., check, checkmate).
+- Adding colors to differentiate player moves and highlight game states (e.g., check, checkmate).

-Incorporating icons and images for chess pieces and game status indicators.
+- Incorporating icons and images for chess pieces and game status indicators.

-Ensuring the UI adapts well to different window sizes for better responsiveness.
+- Ensuring the UI adapts well to different window sizes for better responsiveness.

-These improvements help create a more engaging and intuitive gameplay experience.
+-These improvements help create a more engaging and intuitive gameplay experience.

 ---

 ## ✅ 8. 🥇Component Placement (2 Marks)
-The game GUI components are thoughtfully arranged to ensure clarity and usability:
+- The game GUI components are thoughtfully arranged to ensure clarity and usability:

-All panels and elements (chessboard, move history, taken pieces) are properly aligned using layout managers.
+- All panels and elements (chessboard, move history, taken pieces) are properly aligned using layout managers.

-Consistent spacing and sizing maintain a balanced and clean interface.
+- Consistent spacing and sizing maintain a balanced and clean interface.

-Scroll panes and tables resize gracefully, keeping the move history accessible and readable.
+- Scroll panes and tables resize gracefully, keeping the move history accessible and readable.

-No major redesign was needed since the existing layout was already well-structured and user-friendly.
+- No major redesign was needed since the existing layout was already well-structured and user-friendly.

 ---

 ## ✅ 9. ⌨️ Responsiveness & Accessibility (2 Marks)
-To enhance user experience, we incorporated:
+- To enhance user experience, we incorporated:

-Keyboard shortcuts for common actions (e.g., undo move, restart game) to speed up gameplay.
+- Keyboard shortcuts for common actions (e.g., undo move, restart game) to speed up gameplay.

-Tooltips on buttons and interactive components to guide users intuitively.
+- Tooltips on buttons and interactive components to guide users intuitively.

-A scalable layout that adjusts gracefully to different window sizes (optional but encouraged).
+- A scalable layout that adjusts gracefully to different window sizes (optional but encouraged).

-These improvements make the game more accessible and user-friendly for a wider audience.
+- These improvements make the game more accessible and user-friendly for a wider audience.

 ---

 ## ✅10. ⌨️ Play!
 Enjoy Guys
-♟️ Why did the chess player bring a ladder to the game?
+- ♟️ Why did the chess player bring a ladder to the game?
 Because they heard the king was in a high position! 😄
+- ♟️ Why don’t chess players ever get locked out of their houses?
+Because they always have a key square! 😄